 Procedures being offered minimally invasively but not limited to:

-Our Emergency Hospital is open 24 hours a day and dedicated to excellence in emergency care.
+Our Emergency Service is open 24 hours a day and dedicated to excellence in emergency care.
 We are easily located in Greater Portland, just off 95, in Southern Maine, and care for pets in all of New England from Maine, Vermont, New Hampshire, Massachusetts, Connecticut to Cape Cod and Boston.

 Specialties include: Internal Medicine - Neurology - Neurosurgery - Surgery